joshuavictorchen/isp-checker/docs/_sources/index.rst.txt

 Overview
 --------

-Internet Service Provider (ISP) serviceability data are not readily available for real estate listings on websites such as Zillow and Trulia.
+Internet Service Provider (ISP) serviceability data are not readily available for listings on real estate websites such as Zillow and Trulia.

-This means that potential homebuyers must access individual ISP websites and manually navigate through each user interface, one at a time, in order to retrieve the internet connectivity options for a given listing.
+This means that homebuyers must manually navigate through the web interface for each potential ISP, one at a time, in order to assess the internet connectivity options for a given listing.

-The **isp-checker** program provides a framework for determining ISP serviceability across providers at any address, without having to trudge through each ISP website's clunky UI, by directly accessing specific API endpoints to retrieve this data
+The **isp-checker** program provides a framework for retrieving ISP serviceability data across providers at any address - without having to trudge through each ISP website's clunky UI - by directly accessing specific API endpoints to retrieve this data.

 The following ISPs and metadata are currently supported: